AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 1. Set Allowance: Increases the current allowance, with permissions verified through parent and child roles fetched from the RoleContract.
 2. Use Funds: Allows a child role to spend funds, reducing the current allowance.
 3. Get Allowance: Retrieves the remaining allowance.
-4. Role-based Permissions: Ensures only authorized roles, like parent or child, can modify or use the allowance.
+4. Role-based Permissions: Ensures only authorized roles, like parent of a child can modify or the child use the allowance.

-This contract showcases inter-contract calls and role-based fund management, demonstrating how multiple smart contracts work together for secure, controlled financial operations.
+This contract showcases **inter-contract calls** and role-based fund management, demonstrating how multiple smart contracts work together for secure, controlled financial operations on the aelf blockchain.
+It helps in understanding *how the AllowanceContract calls the RoleContract* to check which sender (either of Parent, Child & Admin) is calling the methods of the AllowanceContract to put control on the access of the functions.

 - Enter this command in your `Terminal`.